rain169170/submit-project-cia/team_submission.md

 1004834673,
 amber.yang@mail.utoronto.ca

-A slide deck was created, and is available in these files XXX (add links/file names as appropriate).
+A slide deck was created, and is available in  .

-A video was created, and is available in these files XXX (add links/file names as appropriate).
+A video was created, and is available in .